Definitions and descriptions for common ad terms

 Advertiser: An advertiser is an entity that pays for a website or brand to be advertised.
 They are on the “demand” side of ad marketing and they are looking to spread a specific message about their product.

 Ad sets: Ads are grouped in ad sets, which define how they are distributed and to which audience.
 There can be many ad sets per Campaign and many ads per ad set, but you only need one of each to get started.

 API: An application programming interface is a way for two or more computer programs to communicate with each other.

 Banner ads: One of the longest-serving advertising forms, banner ads place static or animated image ads above or around a website, typically only occasionally, but sometimes continuously.

-Campaign: is a framework used to distribute your ads to your audience.
+Campaign: A framework used to distribute your ads to your audience.

 Click-through attribution: A metric used to demonstrate the precise value of an ad.
 This is done by tracking clicks on an ad, all the way to purchase.

-CPM: Cost per mille is the amount advertisers pay to publishers for every 1,000 ad impressions and it is also known as cost per thousand (mille means 1,000 in latin).
-This metric helps publishers to keep track of the number of resources they should allocate to their portfolio to keep it net-positive.
+CPM: Cost per mile is the amount advertisers pay to publishers for every 1,000 ad impressions and it is also known as cost per thousand (mile means 1,000 in Latin).
+This metric helps publishers keep track of the number of resources they should allocate to their portfolio to keep it net-positive.

 Creative: Describes a single advertisement.
 Creatives are files that you upload to the system and they need to be moderated before they can be used.

 CTR: Click-through rate is the percentage of users who saw an ad and clicked on it.
 This metric helps app advertisers understand the ratio of users who clicked on their ad and got redirected to their website.
 Click-through rate (CTR) = clicks/impressions.